LightWave888/Research-Repo/7_My_Reflections.md

 ## Starting to use Github more
 I feel like i'm finally getting in the flow a bit of using this tool.
 Have created a number of repositories with all my ideas, and feel like just getting them into here is going to help get them into reality!

+## Overall
+Overall I am enjoying the course,  I just feel like I'm not gettin git fast enough so that's causing me to put more pressure on myself and that creates a bad learning cycle.
+I'm going to cut myself some slack and get sorted with my new study plan.

+I'm enjoying the unteractive activities, Roman gets it that you need to relate it to fun and creativity and action to get a full understanding.
+Compared to the IT class it is completely different.
+I'm looking forward to the IT class ending, but would be happy to continue Dev Fun for another 9 weeks.